Are you a domestic worker unsure of your rights? Or an employer or prospective employer wanting to clarify your obligations to your domestic worker?

 Employers whose domestics live on the property may deduct 10% of their salary for accommodation, providing the accommodation complies with the minimum standards laid down in the legislation.

 What happens when things go wrong?

-An employer wishing to dismiss a worker must give a week of notice if the domestic has been employed for six months or less, and four weeks’ notice if he or she has worked for more than six months.
+An employer wishing to dismiss a worker must give a weeks notice if the domestic has been employed for six weeks or less, and four weeks’ notice if he or she has worked for more than six months.

 Domestics are also entitled to severance pay of one week for each year of service, as well as four months’ unpaid maternity leave.

 The services of an employee may not be terminated unless a valid and fair reason exists and fair procedure is followed.
 This is outlined in the Labour Relations Act (Code of Good Practice, in Schedule 8).